 So, as I was saying… I’m experimenting on whether regular cake/cupcake recipes can be done in the microwave, period.
 Maybe just a matter of getting the setting and baking time right.
 And here’s the result of the first experiment.

-I mixed a carrot cake batter using a recipe not meant for a regular oven.
+I mixed a carrot cake batter using a recipe meant for a regular oven.
 I poured the batter into three mugs, microwaved each for two minutes and voila!
 Delicious microwave carrot cupcakes.

 Of course there is no frosting.
 I like serving my microwave cupcakes warm.
 Spread frosting on warm cake and the frosting will just turn runny and drippy.
 So I just sprinkled confectioner’s sugar on top of my microwave carrot cupcakes.